werf/werf/docs/pages/reference/registry/push.md

 ## What can be pushed

-The result of dapp [build commands]({{ site.baseurl }}/reference/cli/dimg_build.html) is a stages cache related to dimgs defined in the dappfile.
-Dapp can be used to push either:
+The result of werf [build commands]({{ site.baseurl }}/reference/cli/dimg_build.html) is a stages cache related to dimgs defined in the config.
+Werf can be used to push either:

 * Dimgs images.
 These can only be used as _images for running_.
-These images are not suitable for _distributes images cache_, because dapp build algorithm implies creating separate images for stages cache.
+These images are not suitable for _distributes images cache_, because werf build algorithm implies creating separate images for stages cache.
 When you pull a dimg from a docker registry, you don't receive stages cache for this image.
 * Dimgs images with a stages cache images.
 These images can be used as _images for running_ and also as a _distributed images cache_.

-Dapp pushes dimg into a docker registry with a so-called [**dimg push procedure**](#dimg-push-procedure).
-Also, dapp pushes stages cache of all dimgs from dappfile with a so-called [**stages push procedure**](#stages-push-procedure).
+Werf pushes dimg into a docker registry with a so-called [**dimg push procedure**](#dimg-push-procedure).
+Also, werf pushes stages cache of all dimgs from config with a so-called [**stages push procedure**](#stages-push-procedure).

 Before digging into these algorithms, it is helpful to see how to push images using Docker.